 To be an officer in a student organization that meets during the school day, a student must meet criteria of a 75 or higher overall average with no failing grades in academics, and a 75 or higher overall average in trade.
-If a student is an officer and fails to meet the criteria established, the maximum time to meet the criteria will be one marking period as determined by the Principal.
-Once a student is removed from office for failing to meet the criteria, this removal shall be for the balance of the school year.
+Students running for office must not have a disciplinary record and should demonstrate behavior that is consistent with the expectations of a peer leader.
+If a student is an officer and fails to meet the grading criteria established, the maximum time to meet the grading criteria will be one marking period as determined by the Principal.
+Once a student is removed from office for failing to meet the grading criteria, this removal shall be for the balance of the school year.
+Disciplinary issues (suspensions) will result in immediate removal from office for the balance of the school year.
+Suspensions for assault, weapons or drugs will result in removal from office for the balance of the school year and the student will not be eligible to run for office the following school year.